SomeClown/Jackanapes/README.md

 * Python Twitter Tools: https://github.com/sixohsix/twitter/tree/master
 * Rainbow Stream: https://github.com/DTVD/rainbowstream and the website at: http://www.rainbowstream.org/
 * Turses: https://github.com/dialelo/turses
+* Tweepy: https://github.com/tweepy/tweepy without which, this project would have been much more challenging to write

 I'm sure there are more great examples out there, but those are the three I found when I was initially looking for something like what I'm writing.
 All came close, and all are great in their own ways, but I wanted what I wanted,